How to stay safe online

 No matter how legitimate or trustworthy a website looks, there’s always a chance that it may not be.

-Malicious websites are used to steal data and spread malware or viruses, and are often designed to look identical to official webpages.
+Malicious websites are used to steal data and spread malware or viruses and are often designed to look identical to official webpages.

 By simply opening or interacting with a malicious website, you could be in danger.

-For instance, the website may be fitted with a keylogger, which can record anything you type on your keyboard (either while on the website or all the time depending on the type of keylogger).
+For example, the website may be fitted with a keylogger, which can record anything you type on your keyboard (either while on the website or all the time depending on the type of keylogger).

-On the other hand, the website may be designed to load malware onto your device, sometimes without you even realising it.
+The website may be designed to load malware onto your device, sometimes without you even realising it.

 Malware and viruses

-Both kinds of software are dangerous but viruses can self-replicate and infect other devices on their own, while malware can’t.
+Both kinds of software are dangerous, but viruses can self-replicate and infect other devices on their own, while malware can’t.

 Your device can be infected with malware or viruses in many ways, including: